thegetty/quire-docs/content/docs-v1/zooming-images.md

   zoom: true
 ```

+To learn how this process works, see the [Preview and Build a Project with Zooming Images](/preview-and-build-a-project-with-zooming-images) section below.
+In the meantime, here are some tips for how to make this process as seamless as possible.

-Zooming images can be displayed within your pages using the `{% figure %}` or `{% figuregroup %}` shortcodes, or the built-in image viewer on entry pages.
-(Learn more about entry pages in the [*Collection Catalogues*](/docs-v0/collection-catalogues) section of this documentation.)
+As with other figures in Quire, zooming images can be displayed within your Markdown pages using the `{% figure %}` or `{% figuregroup %}` shortcodes, or using the built-in image viewer that appears on entry pages.
+(Learn more about entry pages in the [*Collection Catalogues*](/docs-v1/collection-catalogues) section of this documentation.)

-Quire supports multiple file formats for zooming images: `.jpg`, `.jpeg`, `.tif`, `.tiff`, `.png`, and `.svg`.
-During processing, JPG and TIF images will be converted to `.jpg` and PNG and and SVG will be converted to `.png` (and will retain any transparency).
-TIFs are generally much larger files, and because they're converted to JPG during processing, it's recommended to use JPG as a source file if it is available as this can significantly improve processing time.
+While Quire supports multiple file formats for zooming images, the tool currently converts `.jpg`, `.jpeg`, `.tif`, `.tiff`, `.png`, and `.svg` files to `.jpg`.
+Therefore, to significantly improve processing time, we recommend using JPGs as a source file whenever possible.
+In the future, PNG and SVG files will be converted to `.png` in order to support transparency.

 Images must be larger than 512px on the long side.
 Setting `zoom: true` on images that are smaller than this will result in them not showing up in the image viewer at all.

 There is no maximum size limit for a zooming image, and the larger the source file the deeper the zoom.
 However, very large files will take longer to process when running `quire preview` or `build`, and longer to load for users.
-They will also result in very high numbers of image tiles to support the zoom (see [below to learn more about tiles](#)).
-So, we recommend limiting images to 8,192px on the longest side.
-This offers a rich zooming experience while not being overly processing and size intensive.
+For this reason, we recommend limiting images to 8,192px on the longest side.
+This offers a rich zooming experience without dragging out processing time or being size intensive.

 **In short ...**

+- File format: `.jpg`, `.jpeg`, `.tif`, `.tiff`, `.png`, or `.svg` (but use JPGs rather than TIFs for source images, as TIFs are large and will be converted to JPG anyway)
 - Minimum image size: Greater than 512px on the long side
 - Maximum image size: None, but we recommend limiting to 8,192px on the long side
-- File format: `.jpg`, `.jpeg`, `.tif`, `.tiff`, `.png`, or `.svg` (but use JPGs rather than TIFs for source images, as TIFs are large and will be converted to JPG anyway)

 ## Preview and Build a Project with Zooming Images